-When a student repeats a grade (in grade 5 or later), another missing-data problem for the analysis arises because that student no longer takes the same outcome assessment as the rest of the students in his or her original cohort.
-We follow the method used in Tuttle et al. (2013) for dealing with missing outcome scores for repeaters, which involves assuming that the relative rank in the district test score distribution does not change after the first time the repeater completed his or her previous grade.
+distribution does not change after the first time the repeater completed his or her previous grade.
 This is done for both Kauffman students and comparison students who repeated a grade.
 For example, students who repeat 5th grade are included along with other students from their same cohort in the two-, three-, and four-year impact estimates, with the z-scores of the repeater students fixed at their end-of-5th-grade values.
-Cohort I through III students who repeated grade 5, 6, or 7 were missing 8th-grade science scores at the time we analyzed their cohort's four-year science impacts.
+Similarly, students who repeated grade 5, 6, or 7 were missing 8th-grade science scores at the time we analyzed their cohort's four-year science impacts.
 We therefore substituted 5th-grade science z-scores for these students in our main analysis.